 Located in the Douglas Community, Ellis Park totals 9.86 acres.
-Outdoor features include,tennis courts, athletic fields for football or soccer and playground.
+Outdoor features include,tennis courts, athletic fields for football or soccer and soft-surface playground.
 Park-goers can visit nearby Anderson Park to sign up for camp or after school activities.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Anderson Park for recreation.